brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 	// But you can do what we just did above by adding or subtracting two vectors directly ofVec2f offset(10.0, 30.0);
 	mousePos += offset;

+	// You can also multiply and divide vectors mousePos /= ofVec2f(2.0, 3.0); // This will half the x value and take a third of the y value

 ofVec2f isn't that scary, right?
 And it is quite useful.
 So let's start using it to build towards the triangle brush.
 First step is to draw a triangle at the mouse cursor.
 Specifically, we are going to draw an isoceles triangle: